About Us

 Leigh Andrews

 Andrews helped launch the Women in Marketing Africa community at the Loeries Awards a year after her inclusion as the only South African finalist in Women in Marketing's 2017 rising star industry journalism awards.
-She is current chairperson for Kantar’s Transformation and Sustainability Forum in South Africa, as well as Global Comms and Engagement Lead for the Women at Kantar ERG (Employee Resource Group) and MEA regional representative for the CREW (Culture, Race and Ethnicity at Work) ERG.
+She has served as chairperson for Kantar’s Transformation and Sustainability Forum in South Africa, as well as Global Comms and Engagement Lead for the Women at Kantar ERG (Employee Resource Group) and MEA regional representative for the CREW (Culture, Race and Ethnicity at Work) ERG.
+In her current role as I&D Manager she has oversight of 12 global ERG Leads as well as I&D comms initiatives across almost 25,000 colleagues.
 She started the #FairnessFirst column to highlight the true state of inclusion and diversity on the continent in her previous role as Editor in Chief of Marketing & Media at Bizcommunity, the largest B2B news portal in Africa.
-‘Jury duty’ for the marketing industry has been extensive, ranging from the IAB (SA)'s #Bookmarks2020 Publisher panel and judging over 500 entries for that year’s Epica Awards – the only creative prize awarded by journalists working for marketing and communications magazines around the world – to the inaugural Marketer of the Year (MOTY) for the 2019 Marketing Achievement Awards (MAA) as well as serving as an #Inspiring50 nominee herself.
+Her ‘jury duty’ for the marketing industry has been extensive, ranging from the IAB (SA)'s #Bookmarks2020 Publisher panel and judging over 500 entries for that year’s Epica Awards – to the inaugural Marketer of the Year (MOTY) for the 2019 Marketing Achievement Awards (MAA) as well as serving as an #Inspiring50 nominee and Involve HERoes Future Leader Role Model in 2022.

 Sign up for updates